killbill/killbill-plugin-framework-ruby/README.md

 Most of the work consists of filling in the blank in `api.rb` (payment plugin API for ActiveMerchant gateways) and `application.rb` (sinatra application for ActiveMerchant integrations).
 Check the [Stripe plugin](https://github.com/killbill/killbill-stripe-plugin) for an example.

+In case the templates behind the generator change and you want to upgrade your plugin, you can re-run the above generate command on top of your existing code.
+For each file, you'll be prompted whether you want to overwrite it, show a diff, etc.

 How to expose HTTP endpoints
 ----------------------------

 Killbill exports a Rack handler that interfaces directly with the container in which killbill-server runs (e.g. Jetty).

 This basically means that Killbill will understand native Rack config.ru files placed in the root of your plugin, e.g. (using Sinatra):

     require 'sinatra'